Summary

 In effect, the company is de-compounding capital at this rate, particularly with a high WACC of 11.33%.
 As such ROIC fails to meet the hurdle.

-The company also repurchased more than 960,600 shares last quarter for a consideration of $5.1 billion, or 15.4% of total revenue.
+The company also repurchased more than 960,600 shares last quarter for a consideration of $5.1 million, or 15.4% of total revenue.
 To date 1.35 of the two million authorized shares to be bought back have been completed.

 Shares are trading at lofty multiples but still come in at a discount to peers within the GICS industry median.
 We are paying 27x trailing earnings as ROIC and NOPAT continue to decline, in addition to a declining cash-conversion schedule.
 Still, the stock is priced at a 60% premium to peers at 34x forward P/E, suggesting the market is expecting an above-sector result from VMD next year.